Netanelshoshan/MessageYou/client/readme.txt

 Build:
-You can compile this program if you have osx with just 3 simple steps with CMake/make:
+You can compile this program if you have osx with just 2 simple steps with CMake/make:
-1. add/change the lines below the CMakeLists.txt:
-set(cryptopp_DIR x64-osx/share/cryptopp)
-include_directories(x64-osx)
 2. Make sure that you have Boost install on your os.
 If not, you can install it using brew.
 3. run make